libresh/ihavesomethingtohi.de/README.md

 ### Demonstrate we are under mass surveillance

+Privacy is a fundemental human right.

+You are leaving your fingerprint on every website you visit.
+The website will be connected to other services like ad sellers, analytics and social networks that also collect the same fingerprint.

+Companies now have the power to show you customized content.
+They will use it.
+For your good?
+Reduction of choices, less informed, less autonomy

+Gonvernments are tapping big Internet companies but also telecommunication on a low level.

+[As an example: BBC (or other news site) number of tracking services?]

+[Links fingerprint]

 Demonstrates everything you do on Internet is saved and analysed
 - https://maps.google.com/locationhistory
 - https://www.google.com/ads/preferences/